"There are no beautiful surfaces without a terrible depth."

 And for what might have been the first time in her life, Sara Tancredi realized, she was hiding something.
 She had been hiding that something all her life, and as it turned out, trapped inside a smothering hotel suite, hiding it away hadn't made it disappear.
 It hadn't made it less real; perhaps that's when it truly occurred to her.

 "You never told me your name."
 Logan observed, and Sara felt a bit grateful at the sound of his voice.

 Anything that could wake her up was good, even if it was the sound of that man's voice.
-He wasn't actually hideous, but every feature of his face was ungraceful – dull eyes, shaven head, and a smile that wasn't nearly as charming as he intended for it to be.
-If it could make her regain her sanity, she'd give him any name he wanted.
+He wasn't actually hideous, but every feature of his face was ungraceful – dull eyes, shaven head, and a smile that wasn't nearly as charming as he intended it to be.
+If it could make her regain her sanity, she would give him any name he wanted.

 "Lana."
-It was the first one that came to mind – the room began to steady around her; the walls regained their true color, not the filthy yellow-brown shade she'd spent sixteen years trying to forget, but a fancy bright golden.
+It was the first one that came to mind – the room began to steady around her; the walls regained their true color, not the filthy yellow-brown shade she had spent sixteen years trying to forget, but a fancy bright golden.

 Waking up.
 Slowly.
 One step at a time.